International vs. Expat Health Insurance: Coverage, Costs, Taxes

 U.S. coverage includedVariesUsually optional (adds 20%-40% to premium)

-The key takeaway: If you are only going abroad for a few months, short-term international medical insurance is likely sufficient and far more affordable.
-If you are settling into a new country for the long haul, expat health insurance provides the comprehensive, ongoing coverage you need.
+Bottom line: if you are only going abroad for a few months, short-term international medical insurance is likely sufficient and far more affordable.
+If you are settling into a new country for the long haul, expat health insurance provides the ongoing coverage you need.

-For a detailed breakdown of long-term expat coverage options, costs, and how to choose a plan for permanent residence abroad, see our full guide: Do You Need Health Insurance as an American Living Abroad?
+For a deeper breakdown of long-term expat coverage options, costs by country, and how to choose a plan for permanent residence abroad, see our guide to expat health insurance.

 What Does International Health Insurance Typically Cover?